SharePoint/PnP-Guidance/articles/multigeo-userprofileexperience.md

 }
 ```

-Once you have the personal site host url you can use that to cross it with the Multi-Geo discovery information (see the [Multi-Geo Discovery](multigeo-discovery.md) article) to get the tenant admin site url for the geo location hosting the user's profile.
+When you have the personal site host URL, you can use that along with the [Multi-Geo discovery](multigeo-discovery.md) information to get the tenant admin site URL for the geo location that hosts the user's profile.

 To learn more, see the [MultiGeo.UserProfileUpdates](https://github.com/SharePoint/PnP/tree/dev/Samples/MultiGeo.UserProfileUpdates) sample.

-### Use Microsoft Graph to detect the user's personal site url
+### Use Microsoft Graph to detect the user's personal site URL
-Discovering a user's personal site is an important task in a multi geo tenant: if you want to update the user's profile knowing the personal site url will tell you where the profile lives.
-The recommended method for getting the user's personal site url is using the following Microsoft Graph call:
+To discover a user's personal site URL in a Multi-Geo tenant, you can use the following Microsoft Graph call:

 ```
 GET https://graph.microsoft.com/v1.0/users/bert@contoso.onmicrosoft.com?$select=mySite
 ```

-Once you have the personal site url you can cross that with the Multi-Geo discovery information (see the [Multi-Geo Discovery](multigeo-discovery.md) article) to get the tenant admin site url for the geo location hosting the user's profile.
+When you have the personal site host URL, you can use that along with the [Multi-Geo discovery](multigeo-discovery.md) information to get the tenant admin site URL for the geo location that hosts the user's profile.

 >**Note:**
 >In case the user does not have a personal site yet this approach will not help you detect where the user's profile lives.
 Refer to the SharePoint User Profile API described in previous chapter in that case.

 To learn more, see the [MultiGeo.UserProfileUpdates](https://github.com/SharePoint/PnP/tree/dev/Samples/MultiGeo.UserProfileUpdates) sample.

-## Manipulating user profile properties
+## Updating user profile properties
-A common scenario, especially for enterprise customers, is performing bulk updates of user profile properties.
-Depending on the type of user profile property you'll need to use a different approach as explained in below chapters.
+Making bulk updates to user profile properties is a common scenario for enterprise customers.
+The process to use varies based on the type of user profile property you want to update.

-### Out-of-the-box user profile properties
+### Updating default user profile properties
-Out of the box user profile properties are properties which are available by default.
-Samples are for example the Department, AboutMe, PreferredDataLocation...and many more.
-The recommended model for manipulating these properties is using the Microsoft Graph API: when using the Microsoft Graph API you don't need to be aware of the geo location of the profile, the Microsoft Graph API will handle this for you.
+Some user profile properties are available by default; for example, **Department**, **AboutMe**, and **PreferredDataLocation**.
+We recommend that you use the Microsoft Graph API to update these properties, because Microsoft Graph is geo-aware.
+The following example shows how to update the **AboutMe** property for the user bert@contoso.onmicrosoft.com.

 ```
 GET https://graph.microsoft.com/v1.0/users/bert@contoso.onmicrosoft.com?$select=aboutme